 Rank and Average Vote Received

-Rank: You receive three rank points for every full submission, and one rank point for every edit or image.
+Rank: You receive three rank points for every full submission, and one rank point for every edit, master release update, or image.

 Average Vote Received: Every time someone votes on one of your submissions, it is counted and averaged, and this average is displayed in your user profile.

 Another way you can contribute to Discogs, is to help translate Discogs into your language.
 Your translations can make Discogs more accessible to the world and encourage international submissions.

 - Review our "How Do I Help Translate Discogs?" help document.